MihaliRahael/Recommendor_Systems/README.md

-# Fashion Recommendor System using Transfer Learning
+# Fashion Recommendor System using ResNet-50

 ## Problem Statement : To design an Image Search Engine application which recieves a product image and recommends similar products.